Medical-Fitness Technician

 Items 1-7 below explain the basic areas of concern in obtaining an informed consent from a participant prior to conducting a medical-fitness assessment.
 The statements are written in first-person for clarity from the participant's perspective.

-1. Purpose and Explanation – Your Medical-Fitness Assessment includes standardized fitness tests that are proctored by a certified Medical-Fitness Technician or Assistant to ensure safety and accuracy.
+1. Purpose and Explanation – Your Medical-Fitness Assessment includes standardized fitness tests that are conducted by a certified Medical-Fitness Technician to ensure safety and accuracy.
 You will be asked to perform a series of basic exercises with the objective to determine your physical functional capacity.
-Your results will help generate an appropriate exercise prescription, and you will be able to track your progress towards your personal fitness goals by periodically repeating the same exercise tests depending on your fitness level and training program.
+Your results will help generate an appropriate exercise prescription.
+This will also give you the option to track your progress towards your personal fitness goals by periodically repeating the same exercise tests every few months depending on your fitness level and training program.

-3. Your Responsibilities – It is important for you to have answered the screening questions accurately regarding any pre-existing heart-related symptoms, your medical history, and your current exercise pattern.
+4. Your Responsibilities – It is important for you to have answered the screening questions accurately regarding any pre-existing heart-related symptoms, your medical history, and your current pattern of physical activity.
 You are fully responsible for disclosing all symptoms that you experience during your exercise tests, such as pain, shortness of breath, or pressure, tightness, and/or heaviness in your chest, neck, jaw, back, and/or arms.

-4. Benefits to Be Expected – Upon completing your Medical-Fitness Assessment, you will obtain an accurate Fitness Score and an appropriate Exercise Rx.
-Your Fitness Score reflects: a) Your functional capacity, b) The effectiveness of your exercise program, and c) Your progress towards your fitness goal.
+5. Benefits to Be Expected – Upon completing your Medical-Fitness Assessment, you will obtain an accurate Fitness Score and an appropriate Exercise Rx.
+Your Fitness Score reflects: a) Your functional capacity, and during follow-up, b) The effectiveness of your exercise program, and c) Your progress towards your fitness goal.
 Aggregate data will be used for the advancement of exercise science and lifestyle therapies.
-If applicable, your doctor may use your Fitness Score to better manage any sedentary-related conditions in conjunction with your on-going medical treatment.
+If applicable, your doctor may use your Fitness Score to better manage any sedentary-related condition you may have in conjunction with your on-going medical treatment.

-5. Inquiries – You are encouraged to get any desired clarifications regarding your Medical-Fitness Assessment from your Technician or Assistant.
-You and your doctor, coach, or personal trainer are welcome to obtain more information about the procedures, your results, and the many health benefits of regular exercise and fitness training at www.MedFitTech.com.
+6. Inquiries – You are encouraged to get any desired clarifications regarding your Medical-Fitness Assessment and Therapeutic Fitness Training.
+If you or your doctor, physical therapist, coach, or personal trainer have any questions or concerns regarding the procedures, results, or potential health benefits of regular exercise, simply ask your certified Medical-Fitness Technician.

-6. Use of Personal Information – The information that is obtained during your Medical-Fitness Assessment will be treated as privileged and confidential.
+7. Use of Personal Information – The information that is obtained during your Medical-Fitness Assessment will be treated as privileged and confidential.
 It will not be released or revealed to any third party.
 Aggregate information will be used for statistical analysis and scientific research purposes while fully protecting your identity and right to privacy.
-Of course, you are always free to share your Fitness Score, Exercise Rx, and Training Program with anyone you choose to do so.
+Of course, you are always free to share your Medical-Fitness Score and Therapeutic Fitness Training experience with anyone you choose to do so.

-7. Freedom of Consent – Your voluntary participation in a Medical-Fitness Assessment acknowledges that you have read this informed consent and accept the attendant discomforts and risks.
-You understand: a) The nature of the procedures and exercises, B) You are free to stop your exercise tests at any time, and c) You had the opportunity to ask questions and get answers to your satisfaction.
-If you have any health or medical concerns, you should speak with your personal physician about fitness testing and therapeutic exercise.
+8. Freedom of Consent – Your voluntary participation in a Medical-Fitness Assessment and/or Therapeutic Fitness Training acknowledges that you have read this Informed Consent and accept the attendant discomforts and risks.
+You understand: a) The nature of the procedures and exercises, b) That you are free to stop your exercise tests at any time, and c) That you had the opportunity to ask questions and get answers to your satisfaction.
+If you have any health or medical concerns that cannot be adequately addressed by your Med-Fit Tech, you should speak with your personal physician about sub-maximal fitness testing and light-moderate therapeutic fitness training.

-3. Your Responsibilities – It is important for you to have answered the screening questions accurately regarding any pre-existing heart-related symptoms, your medical history, and your current exercise pattern.
+4. Your Responsibilities – It is important for you to have answered the screening questions accurately regarding any pre-existing heart-related symptoms, your medical history, and your current pattern of physical activity.
 You are fully responsible for disclosing all symptoms that you experience during your exercise tests, such as pain, shortness of breath, or pressure, tightness, and/or heaviness in your chest, neck, jaw, back, and/or arms.

-4. Benefits to Be Expected – Upon completing your Medical-Fitness Assessment, you will obtain an accurate Fitness Score and an appropriate Exercise Rx.
-Your Fitness Score reflects: a) Your functional capacity, b) The effectiveness of your exercise program, and c) Your progress towards your fitness goal.
+5. Benefits to Be Expected – Upon completing your Medical-Fitness Assessment, you will obtain an accurate Fitness Score and an appropriate Exercise Rx.
+Your Fitness Score reflects: a) Your functional capacity, and during follow-up, b) The effectiveness of your exercise program, and c) Your progress towards your fitness goal.
 Aggregate data will be used for the advancement of exercise science and lifestyle therapies.
-If applicable, your doctor may use your Fitness Score to better manage any sedentary-related conditions in conjunction with your on-going medical treatment.
+If applicable, your doctor may use your Fitness Score to better manage any sedentary-related condition you may have in conjunction with your on-going medical treatment.

-5. Inquiries – You are encouraged to get any desired clarifications regarding your Medical-Fitness Assessment from your Technician or Assistant.
-You and your doctor, coach, or personal trainer are welcome to obtain more information about the procedures, your results, and the many health benefits of regular exercise and fitness training at www.MedFitTech.com.
+6. Inquiries – You are encouraged to get any desired clarifications regarding your Medical-Fitness Assessment and Therapeutic Fitness Training.
+If you or your doctor, physical therapist, coach, or personal trainer have any questions or concerns regarding the procedures, results, or potential health benefits of regular exercise, simply ask your certified Medical-Fitness Technician.

-6. Use of Personal Information – The information that is obtained during your Medical-Fitness Assessment will be treated as privileged and confidential.
+7. Use of Personal Information – The information that is obtained during your Medical-Fitness Assessment will be treated as privileged and confidential.
 It will not be released or revealed to any third party.
 Aggregate information will be used for statistical analysis and scientific research purposes while fully protecting your identity and right to privacy.
-Of course, you are always free to share your Fitness Score, Exercise Rx, and Training Program with anyone you choose to do so.
+Of course, you are always free to share your Medical-Fitness Score and Therapeutic Fitness Training experience with anyone you choose to do so.

-7. Freedom of Consent – Your voluntary participation in a Medical-Fitness Assessment acknowledges that you have read this informed consent and accept the attendant discomforts and risks.
-You understand: a) The nature of the procedures and exercises, B) You are free to stop your exercise tests at any time, and c) You had the opportunity to ask questions and get answers to your satisfaction.
-If you have any health or medical concerns, you should speak with your personal physician about fitness testing and therapeutic exercise.
+8. Freedom of Consent – Your voluntary participation in a Medical-Fitness Assessment and/or Therapeutic Fitness Training acknowledges that you have read this Informed Consent and accept the attendant discomforts and risks.
+You understand: a) The nature of the procedures and exercises, b) That you are free to stop your exercise tests at any time, and c) That you had the opportunity to ask questions and get answers to your satisfaction.
+If you have any health or medical concerns that cannot be adequately addressed by your Med-Fit Tech, you should speak with your personal physician about sub-maximal fitness testing and light-moderate therapeutic fitness training.

 Inherent Risk

-Even though something is "possible," it does not mean it is "probable."
-It's also possible that your client foregoes the fitness test and has a heart attack at home while watching a football game.
-Tap the link below to read the abstract of just one of hundreds of studies that demonstrate the safety -- and necessity -- of medical-fitness testing.
+Even though something is "possible," it does not mean it is "probable" and certainly not necessarily causal.
+It is also possible that your client foregoes the fitness test and has a heart attack at home while watching television.
+Tap the link below to read the abstract of just one of hundreds of studies that demonstrate the safety -- and value -- of medical-fitness testing.

-Even though something is "possible," it does not mean it is "probable."
-It's also possible that your client foregoes the fitness test and has a heart attack at home while watching a football game.
-Tap the link below to read the abstract of just one of hundreds of studies that demonstrate the safety -- and necessity -- of medical-fitness testing.
+Even though something is "possible," it does not mean it is "probable" and certainly not necessarily causal.
+It is also possible that your client foregoes the fitness test and has a heart attack at home while watching television.
+Tap the link below to read the abstract of just one of hundreds of studies that demonstrate the safety -- and value -- of medical-fitness testing.

-Despite the extremely low probability of an adverse event, the practical advice is: "Put in a good effort, but don't over-do it."
-If signs of over exertion become evident during an exercise test (heavy labored breathing, gestures or facial expressions of pain or severe discomfort), you should insist that the participant slow down, rest, or even stop the test -- even if the participant denies feeling uncomfortable.
+Despite the extremely low probability of an adverse event, the practical instruction for your client is: "Put in a good effort, but don't over-do it."
+If signs of over exertion become evident during an exercise test (heavy labored breathing, gestures or facial expressions of pain or severe discomfort), you should ask the participant how he/she is feeling and encourage him/her to slow down, rest, or even stop if signs of over exertion continue or worsen -- even if the participant denies feeling uncomfortable.

 It is far better to error on the side of caution.
 Also, you want the participant to have a positive experience, so that he/she remains open to the idea of medical-fitness training with repeat fitness testing to track and maximize their results.